daveythacher/LED_Matrix_RP2040/README.md

 High refresh displays need special control circuits in multiplexing and LED drivers.
 This is hard to find in P6, but can be found in P5, P4, P3, P2.5, etc. Most panels are capable of 100-240Hz which should not show flicker to many people.
 However some people will want higher refreshes for things like movement, cameras, headaches, flicker, etc.

 Generally high refresh rate is generally accomplished using hardware PWM.
 This is more efficient in terms of bus cycles.
 Traditional PWM is used in many cases however this is being replaced somewhat by S-PWM.
 S-PWM allows you to lower the color depth aka PWM bits in response to multiplex or scan rate.
 The LEDs are only capable of so much contrast, so there is no point to using more PWM bits than required.
 These cycles can be converted to refresh rate instead.
 S-PWM enables this and smoother frame changes.
 S-PWM makes more sense for hardware than it does for software.
+Mostly used for anti-ghosting for certain hardware configurations.

 BCM is used for software traditional PWM to emulate hardware traditional PWM.
 BCM is computationally better than PWM.
 S-PWM is not used as configuration can scale the refresh and PWM bits manually.